Magisk-Modules-Alt-Repo/microg_installer/README.md

 __**Note**__: Do not disable this module after installing GMS-dependent apps, unless you know what you're doing.

-## Doesn't NanoDroid already fixed the problem?
+## Doesn't NanoDroid already fix the problem?

 Yes.